Dokest/blog/web/posts/resources/gamedev-resources.md

 ### Gameplay Ability System (GAS)
 - [The bible / Tranek docs](https://github.com/tranek/GASDocumentation)
-Contains all the documentation possible and a example project.
+Contains all the documentation possible and an example project.
 Really useful to check specific GAS functionality.
 - [A Gameplay Framework with GAS based on Risk of Rain 2](https://www.vitorcantao.com/post/gas-gameplay-framework/) Guide with examples of custom `GameplayAbility` and dynamic damage pipeline.
 Contains some examples of abilities of **Risk of Rain 2**.
 - [Creating your own Gameplay Effect Context](https://www.thegames.dev/?p=62)